MrBE4R/dell-custom-fan-curve/README.md

 ### Prerequisites

-This project has been tested on Rocky Linux 8.6 with Python 3.6.8.
+This project has been tested on :
+ - Rocky Linux 8.6 with Python 3.6.8.
+ - TrueNAS-SCALE 22.02.2 with Python 3.9.2

 You will need to install `ipmitool` and `smartmontools`.